bpbpublications/Machine-Learning-for-Beginners-2nd-Edition/README.md

-# Machine Learningfor Beginners
+# Machine Learning for Beginners - 2nd Edition
- Machine Learningfor Beginners, by BPB Publications
+ Machine Learning for Beginners - 2nd Edition, by BPB Publications